 - Herpetologists study frogs and toads.
 Herpetology is the study of amphibians and reptiles.

-- Frog bones form a new ring every year when the frog is hibernating, just like trees do.
+- Frog bones form a new ring yearly when the frog is hibernating, like trees.
 Scientists can count these rings to discover the age of the frog.

-- One type of desert frog can wait as long as seven years for water by surrounding itself in a type of transparent bag that becomes its first meal once the rain comes.
+- One type of desert frog can wait as long as seven years for water by surrounding itself in a transparent bag that becomes its first meal once the rain comes.

 - Amphibians’ eyes come in all shapes and sizes.
 Some frogs have square or heart-shaped pupils.